-Sterling Financial Corporation Completes Acquisition of Seattle-area Operations of Boston Private Bank & Trust Company
+Sterling Financial Corporation Completes Acquisition of Commerce National Bank

 About Sterling Financial Corporation

 Sterling Financial Corporation (NAS: STSA) of Spokane, Washington, is the bank holding company for Sterling Savings Bank, a Washington state chartered and federally insured commercial bank.
-Sterling Savings Bank does business as Sterling Bank and, in California, Sonoma Bank and Borrego Springs Bank.
+Sterling Savings Bank does business as Sterling Bank outside of California and as Argent Bank and Commerce National Bank in California.
 Sterling offers banking products and services, mortgage lending, and trust and investment products to individuals, small businesses, corporations and other commercial organizations.
-As of March 31, 2013, Sterling had assets of $9.26 billion and operated depository branches in Washington, Oregon, Idaho and California.
-Visit Sterling's website at www.bankwithsterling.com.
+As of June 30, 2013, Sterling Financial Corporation had assets of $9.94 billion and operated depository branches in Washington, Oregon, Idaho and California.
+Visit Sterling Financial Corporation's website at www.sterlingfinancialcorporation.com.

-The article Sterling Financial Corporation Completes Acquisition of Seattle-area Operations of Boston Private Bank & Trust Company originally appeared on Fool.com.
+The article Sterling Financial Corporation Completes Acquisition of Commerce National Bank originally appeared on Fool.com.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.